Andover-Robotics/ays-python-curriculum/.guides/content/Side-Effects-94c4.md

 ## Side Effects

-Side effects are any changes that a function produces that are external to the function itself.
+Side effects are any changes that a function produces that modify things outside of the function's scope.
 Examples of side effects are printing to the screen, changing a global variable, writing to a file, etc. Sometimes side effects are the desired outcome, but there are many programmers who believe that functions should not have side effects (these are called pure functions).

+This belief is due to the idea that functions you write in one program can and should be applied to others to avoid repeating work.
+If your functions depend on global variables or otherwise change things outside of their scope, it not only makes it more difficult to catch an error, but it makes them impossible to reuse without significant modification.

 The examples below demonstrate how to incorporate pure functions into programs that have side effects.

 ### Modify a Global Variable

-Global variables can be modified by a function without using the `global` keyword, which is a side effect.
+Global variables can be modified by a function without using the `global` keyword (using the global keyword is a side effect).
+This is accomplished by simply assigning the return value of the desired function into the global variable.
 In the for loop, the new value of `my_num` is calculated by calling the function `add_5`.
 You can see the value of `my_num` change each time the loop runs.

 ```python
 my_num = 0